dawsh2/mmbt/src/position_management/README.md

 ## position_manager

-Modified Version of Position Manager
+Fixed Position Manager Implementation

-This is a modified version of the position_manager.py file, updated to correctly handle SignalEvent objects and perform proper type checking.
+This is a fixed version of the position manager that properly handles signals, creates position actions, and integrates with the portfolio.

 ### Classes